Author: Spencer Case

 Consider two lives.
 Helen Keller was born blind and deaf, but her access to the written word enabled her to succeed as a writer and activist.
 Peter the Wild Boy, discovered near Hanover, Germany in 1719, possessed sight and hearing, but was innocent of language.
 He left the world as innocent as he came.
 “Without artifice, particularly the shared human artifice of speech, an unmeaning silence traps Peter in an unvarying bestiality” (Newton 2002, 44.
 Emphasis mine).

-The stark comparison illustrates the degree of our dependence on the word of others.
-Without the ability to give and receive testimony, we cannot transcend the limitations of our individual faculties to borrow from the thoughts, observations, and experiences of others.
+The stark comparison illustrates the degree of our dependence on words, and the words of others.
+Without language, we cannot communicate with others, at least not about many typical human concerns.
+Without words, we cannot learn much from others or inform them of much: we cannot give or receive testimony.
+Without testimony, knowledge or reasonable beliefs gained from the written or spoken words of others, we cannot transcend the limitations of our individual faculties to borrow from the thoughts, observations, and experiences of others.
 The kind of knowledge that separates human beings from the rest of the animal world disappears.
 While a deficiency in one’s sensory faculties can perhaps be compensated for, inability to draw from the knowledge of others forecloses all possibility of higher knowledge.

 To the outsider this debate might seem pedantic.
 Even most academic philosophers spend relatively little time on it.
 So what is the big deal?
-At stake is whether we should accept a vision of human knowledge that prioritizes autonomy, avoidance of gullibility, and skepticism of external authority, or one that prioritizes trust and acknowledges our inescapable dependence on authority.
+At stake is whether we should accept a vision of human knowledge that prioritizes autonomy, avoidance of gullibility, and skepticism of external authority, or one that prioritizes trust and acknowledges our inescapable dependence on authority and connection to others.

 For Hume, we are justified in accepting testimony only to the extent that we have independent reasons for thinking the speaker is telling the truth (Hume 1967, 196).
 We must have prior knowledge that the speaker is honest, or recognition that what is said coheres with other things we know.
 To believe testimony that has not been so accredited is to be guilty of the sin of gullibility.

-Reid, by contrast, claims there is a standing entitlement to accept testimony, though the entitlement can be nullified by sufficient counter-evidence.
+Reid, by contrast, claims there is a standing entitlement to accept testimony, though the entitlement can be nullified by sufficient counter-evidence: beliefs gained from testimony are ‘innocent’ until found ‘guilty.’
 This “Principle of Credulity” results in a more egalitarian relationship between testimony and the senses (Reid 1997, 195-200).
-Being told by a fellow student that Professor Smith has just entered his office and seeing him enter his office are both sufficient reasons for believing that he is there, though they are not necessarily of equal weight.
+Being told by a fellow student that Professor Smith has just entered her office and seeing her enter her office are both sufficient reasons for believing that she is there, though they are not necessarily of equal weight.

 In claiming that testimony is a basic source of justification for the hearer, Reid isn’t denying that testimony can work only in conjunction with other sources of knowledge.
 Just as memory extends pre-existent knowledge across time, testimony transfers pre-existent knowledge from one person to another.
 Testimony, unlike other sources of knowledge, is irreducibly social and morally significant.
 It cannot operate without trust on the part of the hearer and honesty on the part of the speaker.